Quick Start Tutorial

 After looking at the examples for suggested use, check the documentation on running programs to further inform job submissions.

-To compile a research application or third party software
+To install software or compile a research application

 The HPC center has various hardware and software resources.
 See the available hardware and storage options, monitor the cluster status, or investigate the system installed software.